Akumzy/nedb-async/README.md

-It is very simple and to avoid too much complexity all the cursor modifiers for `find, findOne and count` methods has to be pass as the last argument in an array.
+It is very simple and to avoid too much complexity all the cursor modifiers for `find, findOne and count` methods have to be passed as the last argument in an array.

 ---